-WordPress is the platform many popular bloggers and businesses use.
-The problem with this approach is it takes time.
-As an entrepreneur, you’re strapped for cash or may not have enough money to hire your own developer yet.
+WordPress is the platform many famous bloggers and businesses use.
+The problem with this approach is that it takes time.
+As an entrepreneur, you’re strapped for cash or may need more money to hire your developer.

-Even if you could afford to, spending time and money on building a website not guaranteed to succeed isn’t wise.
+Even if you could afford it, spending time and money on building a website that is not guaranteed to succeed isn’t wise.
 At least not when you have other options.

 Instead, why not publish your writing immediately and tap into an existing audience?

-This is the power of leveraging a popular blogging platform like Medium.
-You simply write content and note how people react to it.
+Leverage a popular blogging platform like Medium.
+You write content and monitor how people react to it.

-The reality is your writing will suck at the beginning.
+The reality is that your writing will suck at the beginning.
 You may need to publish dozens of articles before your writing improves.
-But, once you’ve validated that your idea works, create your blog.
+But once you’ve validated that your idea works, create your blog.

 You need to write amazing content

 With writing, there are no shortcuts.
 You don’t publish random content and get feedback.
-You need to publish amazing content connecting with readers–leaving them slightly better off after reading your article.
+You need to publish amazing content that connects with your readers–leaving them slightly better off after reading your article.

-By writing, writing, and writing some more.
+Write, write, and write some more.
 Write until you become a decent writer.

-You don’t need to be the next Stephen King, but you need to find your writing voice.
-Once you do you’ll connect with readers and leave them wanting more.
+You don’t need to be the next Stephen King, but you do need to find your writing voice.
+Once you do, you’ll be able to connect with readers and leave them wanting more.

-For some writing will feel natural and others will struggle with it.
-But, if you’re not a natural writer (like me) there’s still hope.
-If you practice writing long enough you’ll eventually get better.
+For some, writing will feel natural, and others will struggle with it.
+But, if writing doesn’t come naturally to you (like me), there’s still hope.
+If you practice writing long enough, you’ll eventually get better.

 Optimize your content

-Even if you’re able to write amazing content, you can still hear crickets after it’s published.
+Even if you can write fantastic content, you may still hear crickets after it’s published.

 When you write content online, you need to optimize it for Google.